Kruunuvuorensilta, the new icon of Helsinki

 – You probably won’t stop and enjoy the scenery in winter for a very long time, but we do try to protect those moving on the bridge from the worst wind gusts, Niemelä says.

-– There will be a wind guardrail at the south edge of the bridge, where the walking and cycling paths are located.
+– There is a wind guardrail at the south edge of the bridge, where the walking and cycling paths are located.
 Winds usually blow from the south, so the guardrail should protect pedestrians and cyclists to some extent.

 From the point of view of a bridge traveller, wind conditions are certainly not always pleasant, but on the other hand, they are not unbearable.
 And, of course, you can always hop on a warm tram in Kruunuvuorenranta or Korkeasaari; there will be no stops on the bridge.